Stability and disconnected groups: Semistability for principal bundles

 We provide the proof of \Cref{thm: semistability under change of group} below in \cref{proof of semistability under change of group}.
 Before doing that, let us record a remark, a corollary, and some examples of the theorem.

 \begin{remark}[Comparison with earlier results] To our knowledge, the statement of \Cref{thm: semistability under change of group} above is new even in the case when $G$ and $H$ are connected (see \Cref{example: the case of connected groups}).
 It gives a complete characterization of when the associated bundle construction preserves the semistability of a principal bundle.
-The result that is usually stated in the literature for connected reductive groups, going back to \textcite[Thm.
+The result that is usually stated in the literature for connected reductive groups, going back to Ramanathan's thesis \cite[Prop.
+3.17]{ramanathan_moduli_principal_bundles} and the article by Ramanan and Ramanathan \cite[Thm.
 3.18]{ramanan-ramanathan}, is the forthcoming weaker \Cref{coroll: semistability under change of group weaker}. \end{remark}

 \begin{corollary} Let $f: G \to H$ be a homomorphism of smooth linearly reductive affine algebraic groups over $k$.
 Assume that the image of the maximal central torus $Z_{G^{\circ}}^{\circ}$ of the neutral component $G^{\circ} \subset H$ lies inside the maximal central torus $Z_{H^{\circ}}^{\circ}$ of the neutral component $H^{\circ} \subset H$.
 Let $K \supset k$ be a field extension, and let $E \in \Bun_G(K)$ be a semistable $G$-bundle on $C_K$.
 Then, the associated $H$-bundle $E(H)$ is semistable. \end{corollary} \begin{proof} This is an immediate consequence of \Cref{thm: semistability under change of group}, because the assumption $f(Z_{G^{\circ}}^{\circ}) \subset Z_{H^{\circ}}^{\circ}$ ensures that every rational degree $[F,d] \in \pi_1(G)_{\mathbb{Q}}$ is $f$-adapted. \end{proof}